Leo Austria

-Leovino "Leo" Austria (born March 14, 1958) is a Filipino professional basketball coach and former player who is the head coach of the San Miguel Beermen of the Philippine Basketball Association (PBA).
+Leovino Austria (born March 14, 1958) is a Filipino professional basketball coach and former player who is the head coach of the San Miguel Beermen of the Philippine Basketball Association (PBA).
 He previously coached the team from 2014 to 2022, leading the team to nine PBA championships out of the ten Finals appearances.
 He also served as head consultant of the Beermen.

 Playing career

 Austria played his college basketball for the Lyceum of the Philippines University while also suiting up in the commercial Philippine Amateur Basketball League via Masagana 99.
 In 1984, he was named the Most Valuable Player of the Ambassador's Cup before joining the PBA.

 In 1985, a new team Formula Shell drafted him, aside from nabbing fellow PABL standout Sonny Cabatu in the said draft.
 He made a quick impact for the new but veteran laden Shell squad and won the Rookie of the Year honors at season's end.
 His average of 3.9 points per game for that season marked the lowest average for a Rookie of the Year awardee up to that time.
 During his stint at Shell, he played backup point guard for Bernie Fabiosa, Al Solis, then Ronnie Magsanoc.
 He later played for Pepsi and was out of the league after the 1993 season.
 In 394 games played, he averaged 4.5 points a ballgame.
 He was known for his three-point shooting.

 In 1988, he was awarded the Quezon Medalya ng Karangalan Award for Sports.
 The QMK Award is given to outstanding Quezonians who excelled in their chosen fields.
 In 1999, he suited up for a few games as a playing coach for his team Chowking due to injuries of his point guards.